jymeng18/PyRin/README.md

 1. Modify colors and fonts in `ui.py`
 2. Update button styles and layouts
 3. Add new UI elements as needed

-## 🐛 Known Issues

-- None currently reported!
-The game is stable and fully playable.

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
-For major changes, please open an issue first to discuss what you would like to change.

-### Development Guidelines
-- Follow the existing code style
-- Add comments for complex logic
-- Test thoroughly before submitting
-- Update documentation as needed

 ## 🙏 Acknowledgments